Summary

 Methods

-This was a retrospective analysis of medical records of consecutive patients who underwent meniscal repair for isolated meniscal tears at our institution between January 2015 and June 2024.
-Exclusion criteria were previous ipsilateral knee surgery, fracture, or tumor.
-Demographic data, including sex, body mass index (BMI), ASA status, diabetes and smoking history, report of a “pop” heard or felt and type of tear as visualized during knee arthroscopy.
+This was a retrospective analysis of medical records of consecutive patients who underwent meniscal repair for isolated meniscal tears at our institution between January 2017 and July 2024.
+Exclusion criteria were previous ipsilateral knee surgery, fracture, or tumor, concomitant ligament injuries and presence of loose bodies during arthroscopy.
+Age, sex, and body mass index (BMI), report of a “pop” and type of tear as visualized during knee arthroscopy were extracted.

 Accuracy, sensitivity, specificity, positive predictive value (ppv) and negative predictive value (npv) of perceiving a pop for a posterior root tear of the medial meniscus were calculated.
-Potential demographic differences were assessed with student t-test, chi-squared, and Fischer Exact test.
+Logistic regression analysis was performed to assess the impact of “pop” sensation on type of tear (MMRT, isolated root tear, and combined root tears) when adjusted for age, sex, and BMI.
+Cohort characteristics were reported using frequencies and mean±sd.
+When stratified by sex, differences were tested for significance between male and female subsets using chi-squared tests and t-tests.
 All analysis was done in python 3.10.0 with statsmodel 0.14.2 and scipy.stats 1.12.0.

 Results